-1. For the purposes of this Treaty,

-(a) "investment" means every kind of investment in the territory of one Party owned or controlled directly or indirectly by nationals or companies of the other Party, such as equity, debt, and service and investment contracts; and includes without limitation:

-- (i) tangible and intangible property, including rights such as mortgages, liens and pledges; - (ii) a company or shares of stock or other interests in a company or interests in the assets thereof; - (iii) a claim to money or a claim to performance having economic value, and associated with an investment; - (iv) intellectual property which includes, inter alia, rights relating to:

-literary and artistic works, including sound recordings,

-patentable inventions,

-industrial designs,

-semiconductor mask works,

-trade secrets and confidential business information, and

-trademarks, service marks, and trade names;

-(v) any right conferred by law or contract, and any licenses and permits pursuant to law;

-(b) "company" of a Party means any kind of corporation, company, association, partnership, or other organization, legally constituted under the laws and regulations of a Party or a political subdivision thereof whether or not organized for pecuniary gain, or privately or governmentally owned or controlled;
+- 1. For the purposes of this Treaty, - (a) "company of a Party" means any kind of corporation, company, association, or other organization, legally constituted under the laws and regulations of a Party or a political subdivision thereof whether or not organized for pecuniary gain, or privately or governmentally owned; - (b) "investment" means every kind of investment in the territory of one Party owned or controlled, directly or indirectly by nationals or companies of the other Party, such as equity, debt, and service and investment contracts; and includes: - (i) tangible and intangible property, including rights, such as mortgages, liens and pledges; - (ii) a company or shares of stock or other interests in a company or interests in the assets thereof;

-(c) "national" of a Party means a natural person who is a national of a Party under its applicable law;

-(d) "return" means an amount derived from or associated with an investment, including profit; dividend; interest; capital gain; royalty payment; management, technical assistance or other fee; or returns in kind;

-(e) "associated activities" means the organization, control, operation, maintenance and disposition of companies, branches, agencies, offices, factories or other facilities for the conduct of business; the making, performance and enforcement of contracts; the acquisition, use, protection and disposition of property of all kinds including intellectual property rights; the borrowing of funds; the purchase, issuance, and sale of equity shares and other securities; the purchase of foreign exchange for imports; and other similar activities.
+- (iii) a claim to money or a claim to performance having economic value, and associated with an investment; - (iv) intellectual and industrial property rights, including rights with respect to copyrights, patents, trademarks, trade names, industrial designs, trade secrets and know-how, and goodwill; and - (v) any right conferred by law or contract, and any licenses and permits pursuant to law; - (c) "national" of a Party means a natural person who is a national of a Party under its applicable law; - (d) "return" means an amount derived from or associated with an investment, including profit; dividend; interest; capital gain; royalty payment; management, technical assistance or other fee; or returns in kind; - (e) "associated activities" include the organization, control, operation, maintenance and disposition of companies, branches, agencies, offices, factories or other facilities for the conduct of business; the making, performance and enforcement of contracts; the acquisition, use, protection and disposition of property of all kinds including intellectual and industrial property rights; and the borrowing of funds, the purchase and issuance of equity shares, and the purchase of foreign exchange for imports.

-2. Each Party reserves the right to deny to any company the advantages of this Treaty if nationals of any third country control such company and, in the case of a company of the other Party, that company has no substantial business activities in the territory of the other Party or is controlled by nationals of a third country with which the denying Party does not maintain normal economic relations.

-3. Any alteration of the form in which assets are invested or reinvested shall not affect their character as an investment.
+- 2. Each Party reserves the right to deny to any company the advantages of this Treaty if nationals of any third country control such company and, in the case of a company of the other Party, that company has no substantial business activities in the territory of the other Party or is controlled by nationals of a third country with which the denying Party does not maintain normal economic relations. - 3.
+Any alteration of the form in which assets are invested or reinvested shall not affect their character as investment.